aequitas/cinekid-render-server/README.md

     /srv/cinekid/config/render_mapping.json

-This file should be a valid json file containing a json object (dict) mapping 'werkje' directories and extensions to lists containing a rendered name and desired output extension.
+This file should be a valid json file containing a json object (dict) mapping 'werkje' directories or extensions to lists containing a rendered name and desired output extension.

 ## Examples